-When a site is nominated for World Heritage designation, a buffer zone is required.
-The World Heritage Buffer Zone is largely determined by various city ordinances, including the River Improvement Overlay Districts 3-6, the Mission Historic District, and the Alamo Historic District.
+The World Heritage Buffer Zone is defined by various historic and conservation district overlays determined by various city ordinances and governed by the City of San Antonio, including the River Improvement Overlay Districts 3-6, the Mission Historic District, and the Alamo Historic District.
 However, it also includes downtown areas from Mission San Antonio de Valero (The Alamo) north to the San Antonio Public Library and south to Hemisfair Park, components of King William, Lavaca, and Blue Star neighborhoods, as well as the South Presa and Roosevelt corridors including those north of the Mission district.